 - Degree(s) earned

-In person: Verification letters can also be obtained in person at the UI Service Center, 17 Calvin Hall.
+In person: Verification letters can also be obtained in person at the UI Service Center, 2700 UCC (University Capitol Centre).

 National Student Clearinghouse: Both enrollment verifications and degree verifications can be obtained through the National Student Clearinghouse.
 Students can see what has been reported to the Clearinghouse through MyUI and link to them.
 Students can also print verifications from their system.
 Lenders and employers need to go directly to the Clearinghouse.
 The University of Iowa updates the Clearinghouse with the graduates file approximately one month after the end of each semester or session.